Intergen-NZ/DevTools/README.md

    + Copy the aliases file to %CMDER_ROOT%\config\aliases and edit the file for file paths specific to your environment, then restart Cmder.

 ### [Resharper](https://www.jetbrains.com/resharper/)
-   Code analysis / refactor assistance / navigation / everything
+   + Code analysis / refactor assistance / navigation / everything
+   + Import the Resharper Live Templates.xml file into Resharper once instaled in VS for additional code-snippets

 ## Cutting code
 ### Visual Studio Extensions